olivierlacan/keep-a-changelog/README.md

 notice it.
 Since it's surrounded by brackets it's also easier to parse programmatically.

-### Should you ever rewrite a change log?
+### Should you ever rewrite a changelog?
 Sure.
-There are always good reasons to improve a change log.
-I regularly open pull requests to add missing releases to open source projects with unmaintained change logs.
+There are always good reasons to improve a changelog.
+I regularly open pull requests to add missing releases to open source projects with unmaintained changelogs.

 It's also possible you may discover that you forgot to address a breaking change in the notes for a version.
-It's obviously important for you to update your change log in this case.
+It's obviously important for you to update your changelog in this case.

 ### How can I contribute?
 This document is not the **truth**; it’s my carefully considered